 Where to see Leafies in South Australia

-As with sea horses, Leafy males are responsible for childbearing.
-But instead of a pouch, like sea horses have, male Leafies have a spongy brood patch on the underside of the tail where females deposit their bright-pink eggs during mating.
-The eggs are fertilised during the transfer from the female to the male.
-The males incubate the eggs and carry them to term, releasing miniature sea dragons into the water after about four to six weeks.
+Leafy Sea Dragons are of the Sea Horse family and the males are responsible for childbearing, but instead having the eggs deposited inside a pouch.
+The leafies have a spongy brood patch on the underside of the tail (abdomen) where females deposit their bright-pink eggs during mating, as seen below.
+The eggs are then fertilised during the transfer between the sexes, and the male incubates the eggs and carry them to term, releasing miniature sea dragons into the water after about four to six weeks.

 Threats to Survival

-In closing as a resident of Adelaide with approx 500 dives, Dive Master Cert, am always happy to provide advice, information and guide you to see these wonderful creatures.
+In closing as a resident of Adelaide with approx 600 dives and Dive Master Cert I am always happy to provide advice, information and act as a guide to see these wonderful creatures.